 - Separating Governance from Management

-- Defines 40+ IT-related control objectives across domains like security, data management, and IT risk.
+- Defines over 40+ IT-related control objectives across domains like security, data management, and IT risk.

 - Used in IT risk assessments, cybersecurity frameworks, and compliance with ISO 27001, GDPR, and SOC 2.